 Can Fabricated Plastic Parts Be Polished Using Acetone Vapor Smoothing?

-Acetone vapor smoothing is a technique for reducing surface roughness and developing a polished appearance on fabricated plastic parts.
-The plastic product is exposed to acetone vapor, which dissolves the rough surface layer of the polymer and leaves behind a smoother surface.
-Acetone vapor smoothing works by thoroughly dissolving the plastic's outer layer and removing any surface flaws, focusing in particular on the high surface energy associated with asperities.
+Acetone vapor smoothing is a technique used to reduce surface roughness and achieve a polished appearance on fabricated plastic parts.
+The plastic product is exposed to acetone vapor, which dissolves the rough surface layer of the polymer, leaving behind a smoother surface.
+Acetone vapor smoothing works by thoroughly dissolving the plastic's outer layer and removing any surface flaws, with a particular focus on the high surface energy associated with asperities.

 What Are the Materials That Can Be Used in Plastic Fabrication?